-The pension fund revenue account shows an in-year surplus of £67.4m and in cash terms remains cash positive returning a cash surplus of £35.8m (i.e. excluding asset revaluations and disposal gains and losses).
-As a result the Council's Pension Fund net assets increased from £800.0m to £867.4m during the year, representing an increase of 8.4%.
+The Pension Fund revenue account shows an in-year surplus of £100.1m and in cash terms remains cash positive returning a cash surplus of £25m (i.e. excluding asset revaluations and disposal gains and losses).
+As a result the council's Pension Fund net assets increased from £867.4m to £967.5m during the year, representing an increase of 11.5%.

-The pension fund liabilities are reviewed every three years in order to determine the pension fund's net deficit position and to agree a suitable recovery plan.
-The latest triennial valuation was completed by the Fund's actuary, Mercer, during 2013/14 based on the position as at 31 March 2013.

-The overall funding position has improved from 70% in 2010 to 72% in 2013, the latter calculation being made by comparing assets of £800m to liabilities of £1,116m.
-It should be noted that the liability values are based on snapshots at a point in time and do fluctuate depending on a number of factors such as the current state of the central government bond markets which feed into the actuarial calculations.
-It is also important to note that the net liability does not represent an immediate call on the Council's reserves, rather, it is a notional amount that shows how much the Council's pension liabilities exceed the Fund's assets.
+The Pension Fund net liabilities must be reviewed every three years by an actuary and a recovery plan agreed to eliminate any deficit.
+The latest triennial valuation was completed in 2013/14 based on the position as at 31 March 2013.
+It showed that the overall funding position had improved from 70% in 2010 to 72% in 2013, the latter calculation being made by comparing assets of £800m to liabilities of £1,116m.
+These values will fluctuate depending on a number of factors such as the current state of the Government bond markets which feed into the actuarial calculations.
+It is also important to note that the net liability does not represent an immediate call on the council's reserves; rather, it is a notional amount that forecasts how much the future Council's pension liabilities exceed the Fund's forecast assets.

-The latest valuation as at 31 March 2013 has been reflected in the general fund budget from 2014/15 and the employer contributions based on recommendations from the actuary are in line with the level that had been anticipated and budgeted for in the MTFS.
+The latest valuation as at 31 March 2013 is reflected in the general fund budget from 2014/15 and the actuarial recommended employer contributions are in line with those budgeted for in the Medium Term Financial Strategy.